SOTAMak1r/GST/README.md

 # Generative Spatial Transformer (GST)

-Implementation of GST from <a><i>Where Am I and What Will I See</i> : An Auto-Regressive Model for Spatial Localization and View Prediction</a> in Pytorch.
+Implementation of GST from <a href="https://sotamak1r.github.io/gst/"><i>Where Am I and What Will I See</i> : An Auto-Regressive Model for Spatial Localization and View Prediction</a> in Pytorch.

 <div align="center">